The Key Coat Trends to Know and Shop in 2025

 Capes fluttered across Christian Dior, Isabel Marant, Burberry, Gabriela Hearst, Stella McCartney's Resort and Spring 2025 collections.

-If you've long toyed with the idea of trying a cape coat, 2025 is the year to do so.
+If you've long toyed with the idea of trying the cape trend, 2025 is the year to do so.
 Christian Dior and Isabel Marant both showed wooly longline styles, ideal for those who want to make an absolute statement á la heroine in a period drama.
-But other capes presented for the coming year are more subtle—like Gabriela Hearst's cropped khaki poncho with a minimal amount of flair.
+But other capes and ponchos presented for the coming year are more subtle—like Gabriela Hearst's cropped khaki cape with a minimal amount of flair.

 Aviator Approved